eclipse-iceoryx/iceoryx/doc/design/service-discovery.md

 * What will RouDi do if he runs out of memory?
   * Dimensioning according to max values is not optimal (MAX_INTERFACE_CAPRO_FIFO_SIZE)
   * Presumably lots of memory needed, e.g. during startup phase when lots of apps will do discovery
+  * A safety-certified middleware based on iceoryx would not use the dynamic discovery feature
 Remark:

 * Need to filter out your own `CaproMessageType::FIND` requests